 Digital twins: why is this topic important?

-A ‘digital twin’ is a digital model of a physical infrastructure which can simulate impacts, and monitor the physical infrastructure in real time.
+A ‘digital twin’ is a digital representation of a physical asset which can be used to monitor, visualise, predict and make decisions about it.

 To support the development of the concept of digital twins, the National Infrastructure Commission has recommended the creation of a ‘digital framework for secure sharing of infrastructure data’ that will help to deliver on the recommendations in its report, Data for the Public Good.